gvwilson/thirdbit/fiction/iffy/index.md

 the machines couldn't watch the whole world all the time, but anything too big or moving too quickly ran the risk of being fried from orbit.
-A few heavily armored aircraft still flew short missions here and there, but for most people, anything more than a short ground-hugging flight had become the stuff of dreams.
+A handful light, slow-moving aircraft still took the risk here and there, but for most people, anything more had become the stuff of dreams.
-The spotter drone was the biggest winged craft Iffy had ever seen up close—she spent every moment she could steal studying it through a high-powered monocular.
+Iffy spent every moment she could studying the drone through a high-powered monocular.
-And truth be told,
+Truth be told,
 there wasn't much else to do.

 They threaded their way through the narrow passage between Adelaide Island and the Antarctic Peninsula, past drifting mats of tweaked seaweed left over from someone's failed attempt to start a sea farm, and there it was—Rothera.
-The capital of Australia's Antarctic province was ten times the size of Halley, home port for the fleet that glared at the southernmost tip of South America across the Drake Passage and the Zillion marauders who used it as a base.
+Antarctica's capital was ten times the size of Halley, home port for the Australian fleet that glared across the Drake Passage to the Zillion marauders who called Patagonia home.

 A pair of sleek sentry torpedoes surfaced beside them as they rounded the rocky point